cometapp/engine/content/article3/main.md

 |NASNet| x|x |x | 43.1% |x |x |x|x |x | No |
 |Mask R-CNN|x |x |x |x |x |x |62.3% | 43.3% | 39.8% | No |

 The models presented in this blog post are either accurate or fast for inference.
 However, they all have complex and heavy architectures.
 For example, the YOLOv2 model is around 200MB and the best NASNet around 400MB.
-Reduction of size while keeping the same performances is an active field of research to embedd deep learning models into mobile devices.
+Reduction of size while keeping the same performances is an active field of research to embed deep learning models into mobile devices.
 Some details will be provided in an upcoming post.

 [^1]: The entire architecture is inspired from the VGG16 model, thus it has 13 convolutional layers and 3 fully-connected layers.